brightbox/docs.brightbox.com/guides/cli/getting-started.markdown

     -------------------------------------------------------------------------------------

 Note that the new server has been given the identifier `srv-zx1hd`.
-It's also used the default type `nano`, which is a certain spec of server.
-When you want to build bigger server you'll need to know more about [server types](/references/server-types.html), but don't worry about them for now.
+It has also been given the default server type `nano`.
+When you want to build a bigger server you'll need to know more about [server types](/references/server-types.html), but don't worry about them for now.

-If you wait a few moments and show the details of the new server, it should have changed from status creating to status active, which means it's booted:
+If you wait a few moments and show the details of the new server, it should have changed from status `creating` to status `active`, which means it's booted:

     $ brightbox-servers show srv-zx1hd
                  id: srv-zx1hd